itsmenitesh/Projects/README.md

 This repository contains a curated collection of Java backend mini projects developed using **Spring Boot**, **MySQL**, **REST APIs**, and other core Java technologies.
 These projects demonstrate a wide range of real-world backend concepts and best practices, and serve as a portfolio of my hands-on experience in building scalable, maintainable, and RESTful backend services.

-## 👨‍💻 About Me

-I’m a backend developer with expertise in **Java**, **Spring Boot**, and **MySQL**, with a focus on designing clean and efficient APIs.
-This repository showcases some of my practical implementations and solutions, demonstrating my ability to solve complex problems and deliver production-ready code.

 ## 🔗 Projects Overview

 | Project Name | Description |